LordAlucard90/Angular-Tutorial/12 - Course Project/reame.md

 ### Passing Current Selected Recipe

-Starting from the `RecipeItemComponent` can be emitted an avent on select:
+Starting from the `RecipeItemComponent` can be emitted an event on select:
 ```angular2html
 <a
     href="#"